To our community:

 - Send needed supplies — See details of specific supplies needed at bowery.org/donategoods, or our Amazon Smile Charity List.

 - Spread the word — Remind others how vulnerable those without a home are in this crisis — and the ways The Bowery Mission is responding.
 Share our @bowerymission social media posts, a video of the live Q&A we hosted with friend of the Mission, Jeannie Gaffigan, or our video showing The Bowery Mission’s response to the coronavirus.
-You can also share this interview from ESPN Radio or visit our media page for the latest mentions of The Bowery Mission in the news.
+You can also share this featured coverage from the Hope Cast podcast or visit our media page for the latest mentions of The Bowery Mission in the news.

 With a history going back to the 1870s, The Bowery Mission is reminded how needs increased during the 1918 flu pandemic, the Great Depression, Hurricane Sandy, and so many challenging times.
 The Bowery Mission demonstrated God’s love to New Yorkers then, and we resolve to do the same now, with your help.